forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 Forseti Security can configured to send violations to [Cloud Security Command Center (Cloud SCC)](https://cloud.google.com/security-command-center/).

-Cloud SCC API is now in public beta.
+Cloud SCC API is now Generally Available (GA).
+Alpha and Beta APIs have been deprecated.
 Please see the steps below to setup and configure.
-The previous alpha API will no longer be supported for setup.

 #### Prerequisites
 1. [Install]({% link _docs/latest/setup/install.md %})
-or [upgrade]({% link _docs/latest/setup/upgrade.md %}) Forseti to version 2.8+.
+or [upgrade]({% link _docs/latest/setup/upgrade.md %}) Forseti to version 2.14.
 1. The person performing the onboarding needs the following org-level IAM roles:
 - `Organization Admin`
 - `Security Center Admin`